dementive/godot-immediate-gui/README.md

 ## Installing and Compiling

 Copy the DataBind.cpp and DataBind.hpp files into your project and update your build system to compile them.
-Requires C++ 20 or higher.

 ## Implementation Details